-Almost everyone knows a family member or friend around them who is diabetic.
-But do we actually know what diabetes does – not really, right?
-Diabetes has a lot of effects on the body, one of which – the not so popular one is – infertility.
+Almost everyone has a family member or a friend around them who is diabetic.
+But do we actually know what diabetes does?
+Not really, right?
+Diabetes has a lot of effects on the body, one of which – the not so popular one, is – infertility.

 Diabetes could be a reason behind infertility in males.
-However, if you have diabetes that does not mean you’re totally infertile.
-Diabetes can make you less fertile in a few ways.
+However, having diabetes does not directly translate to infertility.
+Diabetes can however make you less fertile and it can happen in a few ways.
 Here’s a look at how diabetes affects fertility in males:

 All of these suggest that diabetes and fertility in men are connected, and it is problematic for a diabetic man to make his partner pregnant since the risk of deformities or miscarriage is higher in this case.